 Overview of KITE

 KITE is a user-friendly open source software suite for simulating electronic structure and quantum transport properties of large-scale molecular and condensed systems with up to tens of billions of atomic orbitals (\(N\sim 10^{10}\)).
 In a nutshell, KITE takes real-space tight-binding models of arbitrary complexity as an input that can be promptly defined by the user through its versatile Python interface.
-Then, its memory-efficient and heavily-parallelised C++ code employs extremely accurate Chebyshev spectral expansions1 in order to extract static electronic properties (DOS, LDOS and spectral functions), response functions (linear and nonlinear conductivities) or even dynamical effects arising from the time-evolution of electronic wave-packets.
-KITE’s scope is not limited to periodic systems but, instead, its true power in unveiled through the study of more realistic lattice models, which may include randomly distributed dilute impurities, structural defects, ad-atoms, mechanical strain and external magnetic fields.
+Then, its memory-efficient and heavily-parallelized C++ code employs extremely accurate Chebyshev spectral expansions1 in order to study equilibrium electronic properties (DOS, LDOS and spectral functions), response functions (linear and nonlinear conductivities) and even dynamical effects arising from the time-evolution of electronic wave-packets.
+The scope of KITE extends beyond periodic systems, with its true power revealed through the study of more realistic lattice models.
+These systems include randomly distributed dilute impurities, structural defects, ad-atoms, mechanical strain and external magnetic fields.
 Some illustrative examples may be found in KITE’s presentation paper2.
 See the Tutorial section for a quick-start guide.

 KITE's latest release (version 1.1) contains the following functionalities: